 The cards that usually get the most publicity are the ones that offer great returns on spending in high-profile categories like travel and dining but, in the real world, most people do a lot of their spending in categories where the majority of cards don’t offer a bonus.
 That’s where the super-simple (and free!)
 Blue Business Plus Credit Card comes in to play.

-The key to a solid miles and points strategy is to have all your bases covered when you’re spending so that you’re never having to use a card that only earns you 1 point/dollar (or an effective rebate of no more than 1.5%).
+The key to a solid miles and points strategy is to have all your bases covered so that you’re never having to use a card that only earns you 1 point/dollar (or an effective rebate of no more than 1.5%).
 To help achieve that aim, the Blue Business Plus Credit Card from American Express is an invaluable free tool that you should almost certainly have in your wallet.
 I hold this card and I love it because every time I use it I know that, without it, I would have been leaving points on the table.